adsouza/chat-backend/README.md

 ## Logic

-The logic module is pure Go and relies upon a storage interface for which an implementation is available in the corresponding module.
+The logic module relies upon storage interfaces for which an implementation is available in the storage module.

 ## API